scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

 - [Killer Shell](https://killer.sh/pricing) is key for practice exams
 - [This GitHub repository](https://github.com/dgkanatsios/CKAD-exercises/blob/main/README.md) contains many useful CLI commands

 My preferred approach was to work through the PluralSight course first.
 After reviewing the classroom material, I designed and worked through the examples below.
-If you have a foundational knowledge of Kubernetes, skip around to the most useful exercises.
+If you have foundational Kubernetes knowledge, skip to the most useful exercises.
 Each one is designed to be a standalone experience.

 ## 00: `eksctl` Configuration
 `eksctl` is a powerful CLI tool that quickly spins and tears down Kubernetes clusters via Amazon EKS.
 Nearly all of the exercises below start by leveraging the tool to create a cluster: